-We send out most of our plants bare rooted to keep delivery costs down.
-You will need to plant them up when they reach you.
-Even if you buy pre planted water lilies in pots, except for pygmy varieties like pygmaea Helvola, you will certainly need to re-pot them immediately as the 1lt pots they come in are too small to enable them to flower for you..
+We send out most of our plants bare rooted to keep delivery costs down and reduce our carbon footprint.
+This means that you will need to pot them up when they reach you.
+Even if you buy water lilies in pots, except for pygmy varieties like pygmaea Helvola, you will certainly need to re-pot them immediately as the 1lt pots they come in are too small to enable them to flower for you..

-Step 1 – For ease of maintenance, we recommend planting into mesh planting baskets.
+Step 1 – For ease of maintenance, we recommend planting your water lilies into mesh planting baskets.
 Most lilies should be planted into a 10ltr basket.

 Step 2 – Plant into the heavy soil-based loam, free from chemicals and with no added peat or other vegetable matter.
 Neither light, sandy soil, chalk nor raw clay is suitable.
 NEVER add peat or compost to the soil.